-2. For Rule 506 offerings which are denoted in Section 18(d)(4)(D) of the Securities Act of

-1933, the Securities and Exchange Commission requires the filing of Form D. See Rule 503.
-When an 1 2 issuer proceeds under Rule 506, Section 302(c) is intended to limit required state filings to no more than a requirement of filing a copy of Form D, as in effect on September 1, 1996, including the Appendix, a 3 4 consent to service of process, and a fee.
-5 6 3.
-The definition of "filing" in Section 102(8) will permit states to receive electronic filing of 7 records under this Section.
-8 9 4.
-An administrator may accept under this Section a signed consent electronically filed with a designee of the administrator.
-See Section 104.
-10 11 12 13 SECTION 303.
+1 covered security within this State, except a federal covered security under Section 18(b)(1) of the 2 Securities Act of 1933, if the administrator finds that there is a failure to comply with a notice 3 filing or fee requirement of this section.
+If the deficiency is corrected, the stop order is void as of 4 the time of its entry.
+5 (e) The administrator, by rule or order [or otherwise], may waive any or all of the 6 requirements of this section.
+7 Comments 8 Prior Provision: None.
+9 1.
+The little used "registration by notification" in the 1956 Act Section 302 or "registration by filing" in RUSA Section 302 are omitted from this Act because of the notice filing approach 10 11 required by Section 18(b)(2) of the Securities Act of 1933 for federal covered securities.
+12 13 2.
+For Rule 506 offerings which are denoted in Section 18(d)(4)(D) of the Securities Act of 14 1933, the Securities and Exchange Commission requires the filing of Form D. See Rule 503.
+15 When an issuer proceeds under Rule 506, Section 302(c) is intended to limit required state filings to no more than a requirement of filing a copy of Form D, as in effect on September 1, 1996, 16 17 including the Appendix, a consent to service of process, and a fee.
+18 19 3.
+The definition of "filing" in Section 102(8) will permit states to receive electronic filing of 20 records under this Section.
+The term will also permit states to receive records through a designee 21 such as a central depository or to electronically receive notice filings simultaneously with the 22 Securities and Exchange Commission or subsequent to those filings with the Securities and 23 Exchange Commission.
+24 25 4.
+An administrator may accept under this and other sections a signed consent electronically filed with a designee of the administrator.
+26 27 28 29 30 31 SECTION 303.
 SECURITIES REGISTRATION BY COORDINATION.
-14 (a) [Registration permitted.]
-A security for which a registration statement has been filed under 15 the Securities Act of 1933 in connection with the same offering may be registered by coordination under this section.
-16 17 (b) [Required records.]
-A registration statement and accompanying records under this section 18 must contain or be accompanied by the following records in addition to the information specified in 19 Section 305 and a consent to service of process complying with Section 6112: 20 (1) a copy of the latest form of prospectus filed under the Securities Act of 1933; (2) if the administrator, by rule or order, requires, a copy of the articles of incorporation 21 22 and bylaws or their substantial equivalents currently in effect; a copy of any agreement with or among 23 underwriters; a copy of any indenture or other instrument governing the issuance of the security to be 24 registered; and a specimen, copy, or description of the security; 25 (3) if the administrator requests, copies of any other information, or any other records 26 filed by the issuer under the Securities Act of 1933; and 27 (4) an undertaking to forward each amendment to the federal prospectus, other than an
+32 (a) A security for which a registration statement has been filed under the Securities Act 33 of 1933 in connection with the same offering may be registered by coordination under this section.
+34 be accompanied by the following records in addition to the information specified in Section 305 and a consent to service of process complying with Section 61/2:

+(b) A registration statement and accompanying records under this section must contain or